-|Frank Neumann studied Public Administration at Leiden University and at Indiana University and was a trainee with the European Commissions- DG Environment at the task force Environment/Internal Market.
-He holds a doctorate in Environmental Management and Public Administration from the University of Rotterdam and was a visiting scientist at MIT’ s Sloan School and Princeton University.
-He has worked as a consultant with the Environment Directorate of the OECD and is currently the Director of the Institute for Infrastructure, Environment and Innovation in Brussels.
-Furthermore, he is a coordinator of the Paralia Nature project and advises port infrastructure and wind farm projects in relation to nature protection.|
+Frank studied Public Administration at Leiden University and at Indiana University (Bloomington, Indiana U.S.A.) and was a trainee with the European Commissions’ DG Environment, at the taskforce Environment/Internal Market.
+He holds a doctorate in Environmental Management and Public Administration from Erasmus University (Rotterdam) and was a visiting scientist at MIT’ s Sloan School and at Princeton University.
+He has worked as a project consultant with the Environment Directorate of the OECD in Paris on issues of packaging waste and for the Dutch Ministry of Transport and Public Works on the strategic extension project for the Port of Rotterdam (Maasvlakte II) and is currently director of the Institute for Infrastructure, Environment and Innovation in Brussels.

 Hans Woldendorp studied law at Leiden University and works part-time as a senior adviser for the Institute for Infrastructure, Environment and Innovation.
 He has also worked for the European Commission’s DG Environment Legal department as a contact officer for The Netherlands and Belgium, specialising amongst others in the Birds and Habitats directives and large port projects in coastal zones.
 He publishes on the legal aspects of European and national nature protection policy in The Netherlands and advises large and small infrastructure projects (offshore as wells as onshore) in The Netherlands, and in France regarding the Birds and the Habitats directives and national permitting procedures.